pronay-chakroborty-partho/pronay-chakroborty-partho/README.md

 ---

-## 🧠 About Me
+##  About Me

-I'm an **AI Automation Engineer** and Founder of **Chakroborty AI Solution**, focused on designing and building intelligent, AI-powered solutions for real-world business challenges.
+I'm **AI Automation Engineer** and Founder of **Chakroborty AI Solution**, focused on designing and building intelligent, AI-powered solutions for real-world business challenges.

 At **Chakroborty AI Solution**, we combine **AI Automation, Custom AI Agents, RAG & Knowledge Systems, API & Webhook Integrations, and SaaS Solutions** to help businesses automate and optimize their operations.
 We also provide **Website Development, Digital Marketing, Graphic Design, and Video Editing** services to help businesses build a strong and professional digital presence.